ablwr/ablwr.github.io/_posts/2016-12-18-2016-reflection-and-2017-goals.markdown

 # 2017

-What I said last year still rings true: **I have two problems: I care a lot and I care about a lot of things.**.
+What I said last year still rings true: **I have two problems: I care a lot and I care about a lot of things.**

 Overall, I don't think much has changed.
 I suppose the theme for 2017 is "refactoring."
 I'm beginning to get nervous.
 I am afraid of becoming lazy, becoming complacent, of taking things for granted, for getting too comfortable.
 Although when I started drafting this post, I felt like I hadn't accomplished anything in 2016 but now I see that I actually did a lot, and did many of the things that I set out to do!